starsimhub/mighti/README.rst

 Contributing
 ------------

 Contributions to the MIGHTI project are welcome!
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.
+Please read `CONTRIBUTING.mst <https://github.com/starsimhub/mighti/blob/main/contributing.rst>`_ for details on our code of conduct, and the process for submitting pull requests.

 Disclaimer